kikeelectronico/Homeware-LAN/docs/docs/data.md

 None

 ### Returns
-An object containing the api key
+An object containing the apikey.

 ```
 {